“Enter the realm at your pleasure

 “Right.
 No, not yet, Edie—but she’s on the way, won’t be long.
 Meantime, she gave me a little gift for Syd and you all.
 See, I’m just the delivery boy…”

 “Uh-huh.
-Well, soon as she gets here, you bring her on by.”
+Well, soon as Melissa gets here, you bring her on by.”

-Moon’s renowned carrot cake and a Thermos of her mini-marshmallow cocoa had carried me across Utah’s Green River, as did a Salt Lake City radio station that was heavy into Marshall Tucker.
-A lengthy set of ‘Take The Highway’ through ‘Ramblin’ and ‘Long Hard Ride’ rode shotgun with me through Fishlake Forest and over the Wasatch Range.
-I picked up route 28 along the San Pitch Mountains and Uinta Forest’s Mt.
+Moon’s renowned carrot cake and a Thermos of mini-marshmallow cocoa had carried me across Utah’s Green River, as did a Salt Lake City radio station that was heavy into Marshall Tucker.
+A lengthy set of ‘Take The Highway’ through ‘Long Hard Ride’ rode shotgun with me through Fishlake Forest and over the Wasatch Range.
+I soon picked up route 28 along the San Pitch Mountains and Uinta Forest’s Mt.
 Nebo hills, sun shining like the Temple spires over Provo and Utah Lake.
-‘Fire On The Mountain’ was popping in my ears and I was singing with ‘Heard It In a Love Song’ as I disquietly approached SLC to link with I-80 West, bracing for another untimely mechanical pit stop, but no such dismal misfortune.
+‘Fire On The Mountain’ was popping in my ears as I disquietly approached SLC to link with I-80 West, bracing for another untimely mechanical pit stop, but no such dismal misfortune recurred.

-Thanking the higher powers, I buzzed along the Great Salt Lake and through its desert once again, paying no mind to the ghostly imagery, the endless ore trains, let alone Syd’s cryptic rock garden.
+Praising higher powers, I’d buzzed along the Great Salt Lake and through its desert once again, paying no mind to the vapid imagery, the endless ore trains, let alone Syd’s cryptic Yiddish rock garden.
 Hoping against hope, I whistled through Wells, gassing up again at Raley Jorgen’s, crossing Nevada in the radio-inactive dead of night.
-I dodged varmints, fought mental discontinuity, drafted behind semi-big rigs to save a few gallons, stiffed Elko—munching on Moon’s grubstake, washing it down with truckstop coffee, avoiding Lovelock like the grippe, with no sign of that deadeyed hitchhiker.
+I dodged varmints, fought mental discontinuity, drafted behind semi-big rigs to save a few gallons, stiffed Elko—munching on Moon’s grubstake, washing it down with truckstop coffee, avoiding Lovelock like the grippe, with no dead-eyed, packin’ hitchhiker in sight.

-I loosened my hand-tooled wrangler belt and locked doors through Reno, freezing up over Donner, finally crashing down in a pink stucco motel somewhere between Auburn and Rocklin that by the raucous night and next light of day turned out to be hooker heaven by the hour.
-Not a problem: the room was cheap, sun was up, balmy palm trees were emerging and Denny’s dollar breakfast outside Roseville was just over-easy, bottomless cup enough to set me flying through Sac Town and the San Joaquin Valley as fast as my fingertips could punch up Bay Area radio.
+I crapped out through Reno, froze up over Donner, finally crashing down in a pink stucco motel somewhere between Auburn and Rocklin that by the raucous night and next light of day turned out to be hooker heaven by the hour.
+Not a problem: the room was cheap, sun was up, balmy palm trees were emerging and Denny’s dollar breakfast outside Roseville was just over-easy, bottomless cup enough to set me coasting through Sac Town and the San Joaquin Valley.

-Admittedly, tension began building through Yerba Buena Island’s tunnel, emerging from its mouseholes over Bay Bridge lanes leading to that first full-on view of The City’s stunning skyline and the trim ivory and pastel neighborhoods on green background hills, the vast blue Pacific Ocean beyond.
-Overtaken by an articulated Transbay Express bus, I was freaked as much as fired up, here once again out on the edge, mindful of perhaps being minus one sure lifeline I’d carried the time before.
+Beyond Vallejo, I was in awe once more of the vista point’s sweep of San Pablo and San Francisco Bays.
+I could feel the power of that dramatic, overarching perspective all the way down in the slow lane past Hercules tank farms, Berkeley’s studiously cluttered foothills, Oakland’s worldly container shipyards.
+But speed and tension began building through Yerba Buena Island’s tunnel, over Bay Bridge lanes leading to that first full-on view of The City’s stunning skyline and the trim ivory and pastel neighborhoods on green background hills, the vast blue Pacific Ocean beyond.
+Overtaken by an articulated Transbay Express bus, I was freaked as much as fired up, here again out on the edge, mindful of perhaps minus one sure lifeline I’d carried the time before.

 Jive 95 FM was meandering through some bootleg ‘U.S. Blues’ live and a sampling of Warren Zevon’s new ‘Excitable Boy’ album, something about ‘Werewolves of London’, as I had hit the westernmost cantilever of the gray Bay span—traffic, tempo, everything accelerating on the upper-deck feed, a toll cheater or two racing on by.
-Ahead, downtown highrises glistened all sleek silver and white in the clear, brilliant sun, a jet stream of cars and small vans banking around the double-deck Embarcadero Freeway hemming in the bank and mercantile towers like a road pebble-blemished front bumper on a Corniche or Silver Cloud.
+Ahead, downtown highrises glistened all sleek silver and white in the clear, brilliant sun, a jet stream of cars and small vans banking around the double-deck Embarcadero Freeway, which hemmed in the bank and mercantile towers like a road-scarred front bumper on a Corniche or Silver Cloud.

-I checked off noontime on the Union 76 digital time tower, as Ferry Building clocks chimed in.
-A widely studded fleet of in-and-outbound vessels, tugs to tankers and tour boats, briskly plied the beautiful blue-green Bay, before a charm bracelet of finger docks and uniformly enclosed working piers all around the waterfront.
-At first, gape-mouthed glance, this was a San Francisco far more spectacular than I could have even hoped to remember across Nevada, much less while waiting dinner tables at Moon’s Coach Light Inn.
+I’d checked off noontime on the Union 76 digital time tower, as Ferry Building clocks chimed in.
+A widely studded fleet of in-and-outbound vessels, tugs to tankers and tour boats, briskly plied the beautiful blue-green Bay, before a charm bracelet of finger docks and uniformly enclosed working piers all around the waterfront—hmmm, now what about that little lucky charm?
+At first, gape-mouthed glance, this was a San Francisco far more spectacular than I could have even hoped to remember across Nevada, much less while waiting dinner tables at the Coach Light Inn.

 One pushbutton down, KMEL had segued into a new Steely Dan set, beginning with ‘Home At Last’, while I snapped to and merged into the southbound 101 flow—tensing, pulse quickening all the more—lagging right, fighting lane jumpers, blaring tailgaters and muscling semis until catching the first vaguely familiar exit sign past downtown clamor.

-An elevated Central Freeway cut across Civic Center Plaza and Hayes Valley, revealing downtown’s backsides, dropping me like an airborne unit Jeep onto Fell Street’s signally synchronized ups and downs.
-An off ramp left me facing the reductive uncertainties of the Western Addition, the Victorian-laced Panhandle, the green garden beauty of Golden Gate Park.
+An elevated Central Freeway cut across Civic Center Plaza and Hayes Valley, revealing downtown’s backsides, dropping me like a depth charge onto Fell Street’s signally synchronized ups and downs.
+An off ramp left me facing the reductive uncertainties of the Western Addition, the Victorian-laced Panhandle, the oncoming green garden beauty of Golden Gate Park.

-Dialing in a sneak KSFX track off the Starship’s upcoming ‘Earth’ album, proved particularly timely as I had turned up Stanyan, street map in hand, to make a quick left onto Fulton, the Richmond avenues unfurling before me, all the way to the sea.
-Port side, Golden Gate Park foliage exhibited the tribal stirrings of a Southeast Asian jungle.
-Shotgun side, the dark, strong-box audacity of the Jefferson Airplane mansion seemed party to some ritual groupie sacrifice behind the flat black walls of their surrealistic castle, inwards of the faux mahogany columns, gold trim and celestial blue portico fronting this weird warren house at Willard corners.
-Even so late in the evening, or early in the day, as the case may have been.
+Dialing in a sneak KSFX track off the Starship’s upcoming ‘Earth’ album, proved particularly timely as I’d turned up Stanyan, street map in hand, to make a quick left onto Fulton, the Richmond avenues unfurling before me, all the way to the sea.
+Port side, lush Golden Gate Park foliage exhaled the tribal stirrings of a Southeast Asian jungle.
+Shotgun side, the dark, strong-box audacity of the Jefferson Airplane mansion seemed party to some ritual groupie sacrifice behind the flat black walls of their surrealistic castle, inwards of the faux mahogany columns, gold trim and celestial blue portico fronting this weird warren house.

 But it wasn’t the acid rock, Slick plastic fantastic atmosphere and pointed little hedges that were knotting up my stomach about now; it was the venue all around.
 This wasn’t stately Pacific Heights out here.
-Instead, Inner Richmond streets constituted a relatively flat grid of numbered streets—bare, cluttered avenues to my right unfurling like a gridiron flag in pastel tidy, two-flat uniformity, wall to wall—an essentially treeless, unneighborly concrete foreboding about them, despite the park unfolding across on the green side of Fulton all the way.
-A bleached out anonymity and alienation had set in by Park Presidio, accumulating by the numbers.
+Then again, I wasn’t exactly primed for a Lafayette Park rendezvous quite yet anyway—however I may have been redrawn to that Satalismanic scene.
+Instead, Inner Richmond streets comprised a relatively flat grid of numbered streets—bare, cluttered avenues to my right unfurling like a gridiron flag in pastel tidy, two-flat uniformity, wall to wall—an essentially treeless, unneighborly concrete foreboding about them, despite the park unfolding across on the green side of Fulton all the way.
+A bleached out anonymity and alienation had set in west of Park Presidio, accumulating by the numbers.

-This land of former sand dunes, of sprawling City and Odd Fellows Cemeteries, wasn’t the San Francisco I day dreamily recalled; this was that City on the outs, nowhere in particular, only with tempting glimpses of the Golden Gate Bridge towers up north and the park’s Marx Meadow to the south as referential road markers.
-No amount of sunshine could elevate or enliven this low rolling terrain, pry open drawn window blinds to shed light on private vices and lives, where a race track and rousing ‘Beertown’ once raised hell and high water.
-Nor could the broad Pacific Ocean lapping way, way out at Fulton’s end.
+This Outside Land of former sand dunes, of sprawling City and Odd Fellows Cemeteries, wasn’t the San Francisco I daydreamily recalled; this was The City on the outs, nowhere in particular, only with tempting glimpses of the Golden Gate Bridge towers up north and the park’s Marx Meadow to the south as referential road markers.
+No amount of sunshine could elevate or enliven this low rolling terrain, or pry open its drawn window blinds to shed light on private vices, here where a race track and rousing ‘Beertown’ once raised hell and high water.
+Nor could the broad Pacific Ocean lapping way out there at Fulton’s end, where Sydney’s purse had ebbed as well.

 “Excuse me, excuuuse, me.
 I am still waiting for my call…” The acute voice insisted from an anteroom.